konverso-ai/open-chatbot-py-client/README.md

 # Open Chat Bot Client package
-This is package for Open Chat Bot client.
-Contains simple utility to access and use bots compliant with the Alliance for Open Chatbot standard.
+This is package to help you interface with any chatbot compliant on the Aliance for Open Chatbot standard.

-Consult the following pages for details on the underline standard specifications:
+This python package contains a number of small utilities to find, access and use these bots.

+This implementation is based on the standard defined  by the Alliance in:
 <https://github.com/alliance-for-openchatbot/standard>

 ## Authors